raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 KEEPALIVE INTERVAL:
 : The keepalive interval for the current DSO Session, specified as a 32-bit unsigned integer, in network (big endian) byte order, in units of milliseconds.
-This is the interval at which a client MUST generate keepalive traffic to maintain connection state.
+This is the interval at which a client MUST generate DSO keepalive traffic to maintain connection state.
 The keepalive interval MUST NOT be less than ten seconds.
-If the client does not generate the mandated keepalive traffic, then after twice this interval the server will forcibly abort the connection.
+If the client does not generate the mandated DSO keepalive traffic, then after twice this interval the server will forcibly abort the connection.
-Since the minimum allowed keepalive interval is ten seconds, the minimum time at which a server will forcibly disconnect a client for failing to generate the mandated keepalive traffic is twenty seconds.
+Since the minimum allowed keepalive interval is ten seconds, the minimum time at which a server will forcibly disconnect a client for failing to generate the mandated DSO keepalive traffic is twenty seconds.

 The transmission or reception of DSO Keepalive messages (i.e., messages where the Keepalive TLV is the first TLV) reset only the keepalive timer, not the inactivity timer.
-The reason for this is that periodic Keepalive messages are sent for the sole purpose of keeping a DSO Session alive, when that DSO Session has current or recent non-maintenance activity that warrants keeping that DSO Session alive.
+The reason for this is that periodic DSO Keepalive messages are sent for the sole purpose of keeping a DSO Session alive, when that DSO Session has current or recent non-maintenance activity that warrants keeping that DSO Session alive.
-Sending keepalive traffic itself is not considered a client activity;
+Sending DSO keepalive traffic itself is not considered a client activity;
 it is considered a maintenance activity that is performed in service of other client activities.
-If keepalive traffic itself were to reset the inactivity timer, then that would create a circular livelock where keepalive traffic would be sent indefinitely to keep a DSO Session alive, where the only activity on that DSO Session would be the keepalive traffic keeping the DSO Session alive so that further keepalive traffic can be sent.
+If DSO keepalive traffic itself were to reset the inactivity timer, then that would create a circular livelock where keepalive traffic would be sent indefinitely to keep a DSO Session alive, where the only activity on that DSO Session would be the keepalive traffic keeping the DSO Session alive so that further keepalive traffic can be sent.
 For a DSO Session to be considered active, it must be carrying something more than just keepalive traffic.
-This is why merely sending or receiving a Keepalive message does not reset the inactivity timer.
+This is why merely sending or receiving a DSO Keepalive message does not reset the inactivity timer.

-When sent by a client, the Keepalive request message MUST be sent as an acknowledged request, with a nonzero MESSAGE ID.
+When sent by a client, the DSO Keepalive request message MUST be sent as an acknowledged request, with a nonzero MESSAGE ID.
-If a server receives a Keepalive DSO message with a zero MESSAGE ID then this is a fatal error and the server MUST forcibly abort the connection immediately.
+If a server receives a DSO Keepalive message with a zero MESSAGE ID then this is a fatal error and the server MUST forcibly abort the connection immediately.
-The Keepalive request message resets a DSO Session's keepalive timer, and at the same time communicates to the server the the client's requested Session Timeout values.
+The DSO Keepalive request message resets a DSO Session's keepalive timer, and at the same time communicates to the server the the client's requested Session Timeout values.
-In a server response to a client-initiated Keepalive request message, the Session Timeouts contain the server's chosen values from this point forward in the DSO Session, which the client MUST respect.
+In a server response to a client-initiated DSO Keepalive request message, the Session Timeouts contain the server's chosen values from this point forward in the DSO Session, which the client MUST respect.
 This is modeled after the DHCP protocol, where the client requests a certain lease lifetime using DHCP option 51 {{!RFC2132}}, but the server is the ultimate authority for deciding what lease lifetime is actually granted.

-When a client is sending its second and subsequent Keepalive DSO requests to the server, the client SHOULD continue to request its preferred values each time.
+When a client is sending its second and subsequent DSO Keepalive requests to the server, the client SHOULD continue to request its preferred values each time.
 This allows flexibility, so that if conditions change during the lifetime of a DSO Session, the server can adapt its responses to better fit the client's needs.

-Once a DSO Session is in progress ({{establishment}}) a Keepalive message MAY be initiated by a server.
+Once a DSO Session is in progress ({{establishment}}) a DSO Keepalive message MAY be initiated by a server.
-When sent by a server, the Keepalive message MUST be sent as an unacknowledged message, with the MESSAGE ID set to zero.
+When sent by a server, the DSO Keepalive message MUST be sent as an unacknowledged message, with the MESSAGE ID set to zero.
 The client MUST NOT generate a response to a server-initiated DSO Keepalive message.
-If a client receives a Keepalive request message with a nonzero MESSAGE ID then this is a fatal error and the client MUST forcibly abort the connection immediately.
+If a client receives a DSO Keepalive request message with a nonzero MESSAGE ID then this is a fatal error and the client MUST forcibly abort the connection immediately.
-The Keepalive unacknowledged message from the server resets a DSO Session's keepalive timer, and at the same time unilaterally informs the client of the new Session Timeout values to use from this point forward in this DSO Session.
+The unacknowledged DSO Keepalive message from the server resets a DSO Session's keepalive timer, and at the same time unilaterally informs the client of the new Session Timeout values to use from this point forward in this DSO Session.
 No client DSO response message to this unilateral declaration is required or allowed.

 The Keepalive TLV is not used as an Additional TLV.

-In Keepalive response messages, the Keepalive TLV is REQUIRED and is used only as a Response Primary TLV sent as a reply to a Keepalive request message from the client.
+In DSO Keepalive response messages, the Keepalive TLV is REQUIRED and is used only as a Response Primary TLV sent as a reply to a DSO Keepalive request message from the client.
-A Keepalive TLV MUST NOT be added as to other responses a Response Additional TLV.
+A Keepalive TLV MUST NOT be added to other responses as a Response Additional TLV.
-If the server wishes to update a client's Session Timeout values other than in response to a Keepalive request message from the client, then it does so by sending an unacknowledged Keepalive message of its own, as described above.
+If the server wishes to update a client's Session Timeout values other than in response to a DSO Keepalive request message from the client, then it does so by sending an unacknowledged DSO Keepalive message of its own, as described above.

 It is not required that the Keepalive TLV be used in every DSO Session.